saezlab/corneto/CONTRIBUTING.md

 ### Additional notes

 - **Task automation**: All documentation, testing, and quality assurance tasks are standardized through nox sessions defined in `noxfile.py`.
-- **Legacy support**: Tox environments are still maintained in `tox.ini` for backwards compatibility.
 - **`myst-nb`**: We use `myst-nb` to handle the conversion of Jupyter notebooks (`.ipynb` files) into HTML.
 If your contribution involves notebooks, make sure they render correctly in the generated documentation.
 - **Pixi integration**: Tutorial notebooks can use individual `pixi.toml` files for isolated execution environments with specific dependencies.
 - **Poetry and PEP 621**: The project uses both Poetry (legacy) and modern PEP 621 project configuration in `pyproject.toml`.